Open Journals at Appalachian

 Our goal is to strengthen the research profile of Appalachian State University and our faculty members through the production and publication of high-quality, peer-reviewed journals in a range of scholarly fields and industries.

-Data & Analytics For Good will collect and peer-review data sets that furthers one or more of the 17 United Nations Sustainable Development Goals.
+Data & Analytics For Good will collect and peer-review data sets and analytics products (widgets) that furthers one or more of the 17 United Nations Sustainable Development Goals.
+An example of a data product would be the World Pollinator Map.
 A unique feature of this journal is that each article will be linked to a real open access dataset that can be downloaded and used.